joe-allen/overleaonline/README.md

 ## Comments:
 ## LAST LEFT OFF:
-- Add taxonomy to 'Events' `https://github.com/johnbillion/extended-cpts/wiki/Registering-Post-Types`
+- Testing PayPal w/ real account (Need doris to change to my phone so I can get in)